keer2345/keer2345.github.io/source/_posts/docker-How-Docker-Can-Help-You-Become-A-More-Effective-Data-Scientist.md

 ---
-title: docker How Docker Can Help You Become A More Effective Data Scientist
+title: How Docker Can Help You Become A More Effective Data Scientist
 date: 2018-07-22 23:12:45
 tags: [docker,analysis]
 ---